nestjs/docs.nestjs.com/content/techniques/logger.md

 await app.listen(3000);
 ```

-In some scenarios, we might want to use a different logger under the hood.
-In order to do that, we have to pass an object that fulfills `LoggerService` interface.
-An example could be a built-in `console`.
+Values in the array can be any combination of `'log'`, `'error'`, `'warn'`, `'debug'`, and `'verbose'`.

+#### Custom logger

+You can provide a custom logger implementation by passing an object that fulfills the `LoggerService` interface in the `logger` property.
+For example, you can tell Nest to use the built-in `console` function as follows.

 ```typescript
 const app = await NestFactory.create(ApplicationModule, {